Introduction to Personal Financial Planning (11228.2)

 1. UC graduates are professional - take pride in their professional and personal integrity

 2. UC graduates are global citizens - think globally about issues in their profession

 2. UC graduates are global citizens - adopt an informed and balanced approach across professional and international boundaries

 2. UC graduates are global citizens - understand issues in their profession from the perspective of other cultures

 |Year||Location||Teaching period||Teaching start date||Delivery mode||Unit convener|

-Here are the links to where students can purchase either the text book or eBook direct from the publisher:
+Here are the links to where students can purchase the eBook directly from the publisher:

 From time to time you may find it useful to consult newspapers and journals such as:

 - Australian Financial Review

 - Journal of Banking & Finance